This post contains affiliate links. Please see our disclosure policy.

 Instructions

-• Fluff the rice with a fork.
-Finally, transfer the contents of the brisling sardines in tomato sauce into the Instant Pot.
-With a large spoon or spatula, break the sardines down into chunks and stir into the rice.
+• Fluff the rice with a fork, then add the sardines to the Instant Pot with the tomato sauce they were packed in.
+Break the sardines down into chunks with a large spoon or spatula, and stir them into the rice.

 • Garnish with freshly chopped parsley and serve.